VeenaShirsath/Project-production-cost-modelling/README.md

 3. Renewable Generation Profiles: Capacity factor data [NREL 2024](https://atb.nrel.gov/electricity/2024/data)
     * For three different scenarios, there is a CF for each technology in 2024.
     * Alternative: [NSRDB](https://nsrdb.nlr.gov/data-viewer)

-TO DO:
-1. fix the synthetic renewable dataset
-2. run files - make sure they run properly without errors, visualize the results.